diba1013/di/README.md

-# tscz
+# @diba1013/di

-A small wrapper for esbuild rolllup libraries
+A small dependency injection framework using constructor injection and asynchronous services.